poeml/mirrorbrain/docs/installation/source.rst

     confuse you.)

-TODO: describe a decent logging setup
+TODO: describe decent logging setup

 * further things that you might want to configure: